 The opening 'Hunter Hunted' had quite a Hitchcock flavour involving Doyle testing a new high-technology sub-machine-gun (which incorporated the then-new "red dot" laser-lock sight).
 But the gun is stolen and 'tested' on him by an unknown attacker.
 A lethal and sadistic game of cat-and-mouse ensued.

 The season ended with 'Fall Girl' in which Bodie became involved with an old girlfriend who was part of an assassination plot, leaving Bodie framed for the murder and on the run from CI5.

 "Break a leg!"

-The intention was to film the usual 13-episode "block" but Lewis Collins suffered a broken ankle performing a parachute jump - a 'stunt' unconnected to the show - in November 1978, after ten stories had been filmed.
-Production on the series came to an abrupt halt and a decision was taken to restart in March '79, when the third series was to get underway.
-The actors' contracts had contained clauses which barred them from activities which may have prevented their appearance in the programme, so Lewis was NOT a popular guy at this time!
+The intention was to film the usual 13-episode "block" but Lewis Collins suffered a broken ankle performing a parachute jump - a "stunt" unconnected to the show and strictly against the terms of his contract with Mark 1 - in November 1978, part-way though filming of the eleventh story.
+Production on the series came to an abrupt halt and a decision was taken to restart in March '79, when the third series was to get under way.

-Horror writer Chris Wicking's psychological 'The Madness of Mickey Hamilton' was one of the better episodes (though was actually one of the delayed second season stories).
+Horror writer Chris Wicking's psychological 'The Madness of Mickey Hamilton' was a standout episodes (though was actually one of the delayed second season stories).
 This saw a man whose wife had died and child been left a vegetable due to a hospital blunder decide to seek revenge by systematically assassinating the hospital's staff.
 The difference with this story was that the viewer could perhaps sympathise a little with the killer.
 But other writers struggled to maintain the quality and inventiveness of Clemens.
 Although the series retained the action, pacing and humour, most stories revolved around espionage and terrorism.
-Ratings took a dive when the BBC's revered Shoestring made an appearance.

 Silver Screen Professionals...?